mahdi-mey/mahdi-mey/README.md

 📖My hobbies are reading books and mastering my english language.

-👨‍🎓I am an information and technologhy student
+👨‍🎓I am an information and technologhy student.

 ## About Me